Alva183/secret-bet-vault/README.md

    Your vote is **encrypted immediately** - nobody can see your choice!

 3. **Wait for Round End** ⏳
    The round lasts 5 minutes.
 All votes remain encrypted and private.
+   - Watch the real-time countdown timer that updates every second
+   - The timer automatically syncs with blockchain time every 10 seconds for accuracy
+   - Round data refreshes every 30 seconds to show latest pool amounts and participants

 4. **Decrypt Results** 🔓
    After the round ends, anyone can trigger decryption: